riccardodamiani/GBA_Emulator/README.md

 ## Progress
 In the current state the emulator is able to display the intro screen and boot into the game.
+Right now I'm focusing mainly on emulating properly the game 'Kirby - Nightmare in Dreamland'.

 Done:
 * Bios loading